haxtheweb/edtechjoker/draft-outline.md

 - How can you apply this to your life?

 ## Homework
-- Write a HAX.psu blog post about your experience with this 'unconference' style of learning
+- Write a HAX.psu blog post about your experience with this 'unconference' style of learning based on your previous answers from Tues
 - Apply any additional remediations you desire to both Stretches, resubmit and notify LAs that you want to resubmit something to improve your grade.
   - You can gain full credit on these for meeting all requirements
+  - Remember after resubmitting to contact the LAs so they can regrade since they don't get notificatitons of resubmission
 - What did you learn that you were unsure of prior to the unconference groups?
 If you lead a group, how did teaching refine or change what you thought you knew?
 - What (if anything) was your take away from the talk "With the right tools, you can build anything" / sum up your notes (or include them)?
 - What other topics do you wish were covered or questions you have about the web, career, life, anything you need to grow but can't find the answers to?
 - Turn this in by Sunday night.

 This concludes the HW driven aspect of the course; the course is now project driven.